 My Own Unique Uses For Scrub Daddy Sponges

-Personally, I’ve been using Scrub Daddy sponges for the past year or so.
+Personally, I’ve been using Scrub Daddy sponges for the past several years — ever since they first became available after the Shark Tank episode.
 In addition to the above uses (most of which I’ve tried), I’ve also come up with a number of unique uses myself.

 Here are a few of the ways that I use Scrub Daddy sponges:

 - Remove cooked-on food from the sides of a crock pot.
 Sometimes I use those slow cooker liners, sometimes I don’t.
-When I don’t, the Scrub Daddy sponge saves the day.
+When I don’t, the smiley face sponge saves the day.

 - Clean the surfaces inside a washing machine.
 The rubbery surface around the washing tub acquires a build-up of soap and body oils over time.
 After I run the machine through its “clean washer” mode, I use a softened Scrub Daddy sponge to remove the grime that’s left behind each time.
 If you have a front-loader, the same would apply to the rubber door seal.
 Ideally, you should clean your washing machine monthly.

 - Scrub all surfaces of a hot tub.
 We have a hot tub that we use a lot in the evenings.
 Every few months I use the Scrub Daddy to remove thin layers of grime (body oils) and algae whenever they begin to appear.

 - Clean refrigerator shelves.
 Not only does the Scrub Daddy sponge have the right amount of ‘grip’ to remove all of the old spills and crumbs that accumulate over time, it really works like a charm in all of the nooks and crannies!

 - Remove body oils from jacuzzi tub jets.
 In our master bathroom, we have a whirlpool jetted bathtub.
 The Scrub Daddy works great at removing soap scum and body oils from around all of the whirlpool jets.